20 Ways to Increase Online Sales During the 2018 Holiday Season

 Santa Claus can’t possibly go through wish lists, build toys, orchestrate delivery plans, and fly his sleigh around the globe alone — hie elves, North Pole staff, and reindeer help him scale his tasks to ultimately delight boys and girls across the world.
 Similarly, you can turn to AI marketing to help scale your efforts and bring joy to each and every one of your contacts this Holiday season.

 For online B2C companies, the holiday shopping season represents far and away the most lucrative season of the year.

 As an e-commerce marketer, you’re busy trying to drive interest in your products and services, increase the chances of conversion, and ultimately maximize revenue.

 But that process starts well in advance of the snowflakes, stockings, and seasonal spirit.

 Planning for the holiday season begins during the summer months: RIGHT NOW.
 And it’s critical that, if you haven’t already begun planning your holiday marketing campaigns, you begin ASAP.

 Why?
 The holiday season is vital to overall yearly revenue.
 Consider these figures:

-Marketers need to start ramping up now to be prepared to satisfy the intense holiday demand that lies ahead.
+Start ramping up now to be prepared to satisfy the intense Holiday demand that lies ahead.
 The steep increase in demand goes through the roof during the winter months, particularly from mid-November through mid-January:

-Additionally, online holiday spending has risen steadily over the last ten years, nearly doubling since 2006.
-For the first time, more than half of holiday shopping was conducted online in 2016.
-Marketers should expect an uptick in online spending for the 2017 holiday season:
+Additionally, online Holiday spending has risen steadily over the last ten years, nearly doubling since 2006.

 With so many options available at the touch of a screen, especially for largely commoditized products, why would someone choose to buy from your company?
 How are you supposed to reach them, and with what appeal?